Your dog has bad breath? (What you can do about it)

 Bad breath in your dog is usually due to a harmless cause.
 Reasons such as the wrong diet or a short-term upset stomach are causes that you can easily fight yourself.

-If there are no other accompanying symptoms, you can spare yourself a visit to the vet and try to treat it yourself.
-However, please pay close attention to your four-legged friend, because some symptoms are not easy to notice.
+If there are no other accompanying symptoms, you can save yourself a visit to the vet and try to treat it yourself.
+However, please pay close attention to your dog, because some symptoms are not easy to notice.

 If you are not sure, then a visit to the vet is always the best solution.
 Better once too much than too little.